 Lanier's criticism of technology co-exists with a deep comprehension of its relevance and importance.
 His latest book, Ten Arguments for Deleting Your Social Media Accounts Right Now, argues that platforms like Facebook and Twitter inspire humanity's tribalistic tendencies and thwart the potential of progress toward unified societies.

 He also worries that social media blocks us from spiritual epiphanies.
 He wants us to turn off the noise to pick up the signal.

 The blueprint of his latest book was drawn in 2013's Who Owns the Future?
 Lanier recognized early on that information is not free.
 By giving it away, we'll continue to pay untold costs.

 Below are a few important insights from this groundbreaking book.

 There is no such thing as "free," Lanier writes.
 Such a non-cost inevitably means someone else decides how you live.
-We're still just understanding the true costs of the monetization of attention.
+We're still just understanding the true costs of monetizing attention.

 The issue, he continues, is not technology but the way we think about and use it.

 We want free online experiences so badly that we are happy to not be paid for information that comes from us now or ever.